zitadel/terraform-provider-zitadel/docs/resources/idp_saml.md

 ### Required

-- `auto_linking` (String) Enable if users should get prompted to link an existing ZITADEL user to an external account if the selected attribute matches, supported values: AUTO_LINKING_OPTION_UNSPECIFIED, AUTO_LINKING_OPTION_USERNAME, AUTO_LINKING_OPTION_EMAIL
 - `is_auto_creation` (Boolean) enable if a new account in ZITADEL should be created automatically on login with an external account
 - `is_auto_update` (Boolean) enable if a the ZITADEL account fields should be updated automatically on each login
 - `is_creation_allowed` (Boolean) enable if users should be able to create a new account in ZITADEL when using an external account